kingluddite/web-dev-notes/frontend/js/react/wesbos/15-displaying-state-with-jsx.md

 </ul>
 ```

-Now we associated each of our players with their data
+* Now we associated each of our players with their data

-We just added a new prop called `details`.
-It is an object that holds all the details for our players
+* We just added a new prop called `details`
+* It is an object that holds all the details for our players

 ![Players with details](https://i.imgur.com/lSMJbmU.png)

 **note**

 * We first used `Object.keys()` because we need to use `.map()` and that only works with Arrays so we converted it to an array with `Object.keys()`
-* `.map()` is used a lot in React because it takes in something (each player in our players array) and it returns something else (a list of Player Components that have been set up with a unique key and their details)
+* `.map()` is used a lot in **React** because it takes in something (each player in our players array) and it returns something else (a list of Player Components that have been set up with a unique key and their details)

 ## Update the HTML inside `Player.js`

-**note** If you are setting the attribute value for JSX, you do not need to use double quotes
+**note** If you are setting the attribute value for JSX, **you should not use** double quotes `""`

 ```
 // bad